 Jonathan Ochshorncontact | office hours | homepage | current index for ARCH 2614/5614 | lecture index for ARCH 2614/5614

-Allowable area for single-occupancy buildings, per floor, Aa = At + NS x If, where:
+Allowable area for single-occupancy buildings, per floor, Aa = At + NS × If, where:

-For single-occupancy buildings of 1 or 2 stories (above grade plane), the maximum total allowable building area is the allowable area for a single floor times the number of stories.
+For single-occupancy buildings of 1 – 3 stories (above grade plane), the maximum total allowable building area is the allowable area for a single floor times the number of stories.

-For buildings with 3 or more stories (above grade plane), the maximum allowable total building area = the allowable area per floor times three.
+For buildings with 4 or more stories (above grade plane), the maximum allowable total building area = the allowable area per floor times three (if unsprinklered) or four (if sprinklered).
+These two cases (unsprinklered and sprinklered) are illustrated in the diagrams below.
 Note that in all cases, the area per floor cannot exceed the allowable per-floor area computed above.

 There is an exception for Group R buildings with so-called NFPA 13R sprinklers: in such cases, the total allowable building area is the allowable per-floor area times 4 (and such residential buildings cannot be more than 4 stories above grade plane).
 Of course, residential buildings can be more than 4 stories high, but in those cases, regular sprinklers (not these special "13R" residential-only sprinklers) must be used.